OctoPrint/OctoPrint/docs/plugins/hooks.rst

    Get the returned lines sent by the printer.
 Handlers should return the received line or in any case, the modified version of it.
 If the the handler returns None, processing will be aborted and the communication layer will get an empty string as the received line.
-Note that Python functions will also automatically return ``None`` if an empty ``return`` statement is used or just nothing is returned explicitely from the handler.
+Note that Python functions will also automatically return ``None`` if an empty ``return`` statement is used or just nothing is returned explicitly from the handler.

    **Example:**